tumarkin/vandelay/README.md

 * **DONE** Allow for missing data in variable lists (useful when multiple estimation results files are joined)
 * **DONE** Allow data commands to end with a semicolon

-**Low Priority**

-* Output to other formats (e.g. DOCX)
-* Warn user on substitutions name non-exclusions, but allow for substitutions in substitutions.

 # Contributing
 To do